People urged to stay indoors as smoke from Canadian wildfires continues to create unhealthy air quality from the Midwest to the Northeast | KRDO

 Several cities across Wisconsin, Pennsylvania and Iowa were experiencing “very unhealthy” air that poses health risks for everyone – not just sensitive groups, according to AirNow.gov.

-Smoke was so thick, it reduced visibility for up to three miles in some areas across the Great Lakes and Ohio Valley.
+Smoke was so thick it reduced visibility for up to three miles in some areas across the Great Lakes and the Ohio Valley.

 On Thursday, those areas are expected to experience the worst air quality in the country – with the highest risk of reaching “Unhealthy” and “Very Unhealthy” levels – early in the day before the smoke begins to slowly disperse.